Hyperboid/kristal-filemenu/README.md

 `map`: The map that is loaded into when starting a new file.
 `music`: The music that plays on the menu.
 Defaults to "AUDIO_DRONE".
 `style`: Either "DEVICE" or "normal", determines the appearance of the menu.
 Defaults to "DEVICE".

+# Known issues
+- No namer
+- No state between save selection and loading (like Deltatraveler)
+- Example FileSelectBackground is cut off